AngelMunoz/Perla/README.md

 dotnet tool install --global Perla
 ```

+> **Note**: From `v1.0.0-rc-002` onwards, the dotnet tool requires `dotnet 10 preview 7 or above` to be installed as we leverage the new multi-rid nuget packaging.
+This is due the extra weight playwright puts over us by bundling nodejs for each target platform (win, linux, osx, and arch x64 and arm64) on net8 our nuget package goes over 400mb which is over the allowed size on NuGetUploads (they don't have this issue though 😜).
+>
+> We'll try to address this issue by splitting the testing support in a separate tool in the future if feasible.
+>
-> **Note**: From `v1.0.0-beta-033` onwards, the dotnet tool won't be available as the playwright support makes it harder to upload to nuget, but a solution is in the works.
-The install scripts and manual download from the releases page still work unchanged.
+> The install scripts and manual download from the releases page still work unchanged.

 Once you're done with the installation, you can run `perla --help` to verify that the installation was successful.